Introduction

 BizTalk also uses this technique in the conversions of Flat Files to XML format (Syntax Transformations, also explained in BizTalk Server – Basics principles of Maps), however, the transformations inside maps use a different approach, as we will see later in this article.

-One of the important factors when using integration tools is also having in mind the existing standards format or technologies, and that’s what the creators of the product made.
-BizTalk works internally, almost exclusively, with XML documents, so it made sense to use a standard format to carry out this type of transformations.
-For that W3C defined the XSLT (Extensible Stylesheet Language Transformation) as the standard format to represent the transformations between XML documents.
+One of the important factors when using integration tools is also having in mind the existing standards format or technologies, and that’s what the creators of the product have in mind.
+BizTalk works internally, almost exclusively, with XML documents, so it made sense to use a standard format to carry out these types of transformations.
+For that, W3C defined the XSLT (Extensible Stylesheet Language Transformation) as the standard format to represent the transformations between XML documents.

-This way all links and functoids that are graphically visible in the Mapper Grid are not more than a graphical representation of an XSLT document that transforms the source document in a particular format specified by the destination schema, i.e., BizTalk maps are graphical representations of XSLT documents that allow us to perform, in a simple and visual manner, transformations between XML messages.
+This way, all links and functoids that are graphically visible in the Mapper Grid are no longer than a graphical representation of an XSLT document that transforms the source document into a particular format specified by the destination schema, i.e., BizTalk maps are graphical representations of XSLT documents that allow us to perform, in a simple and visual manner, transformations between XML messages.

-We can say that BizTalk maps always have its focus in the final document, thereby making sense that the mapping rules to be processed in the sequence required to create the final document.
-When the map is compiled, these rules are translated into XPath queries and XSLT functions in order to transform the required information, i.e., the mapping rules are built from the destination (target) and not by the source as some traditional tools (or traditional models).
+We can say that BizTalk maps always have their focus on the final document, thereby making sense that the mapping rules are processed in the sequence required to create the final document.
+When the map is compiled, these rules are translated into XPath queries and XSLT functions in order to transform the required information, i.e., the mapping rules are built from the destination (target) and not by the source, as some traditional tools (or traditional models).

 BizTalk maps follow the model below: